-The parameters of the linear relationship between the NASDAQ and the S&P are estimated using an estimation window including daily observations in 1992, and the estimated β is equal to 1.01.
-Finally, the parameters of the linear relationship between the AB excess return and the NASDAQ excess return (beyond the S&P) are estimated using an estimation window including daily observations in 1994.14 Here the estimated β is approximately 0.85, again suggesting that excess movement in the NASDAQ index (beyond the S&P) has a very high impact on Israeli stock returns.
-At the same time, as might be expected, much of the variance in Israeli stock unexpected returns is not accounted for by these fluctuations in the NASDAQ index.
-Having established that share prices of Israeli companies are closely related to fluctuations in American stock prices, we now attempt to evaluate the extent to which Israel-related events account for the component of seemingly unexplained noise.
+The parameters of the linear relationship between the NASDAQ and the S&P are estimated using an estimation window including daily observations in 1992 and the estimated correlation $\beta$ is equal to 1.01.
+Finally, the parameters of the linear relationship between the AB excess return and the NASDAQ excess return (beyond the S&P) are estimated using an estimation window including daily observations in 1994.
+Here the estimated $\beta$ is approximately 0.87, again suggesting that movement in the NASDAQ index have a very high impact on Israeli stock returns.
+At the same time, much of the variance in Israeli stock unexpected returns is not accounted for by fluctuations in the NASDAQ index.
+We therefore attempt to evaluate the extent to which Israel-related events account for the large component of seemingly unexplained noise.